MICA-MNI/z-brains/docs/index.rst

     :target: https://github.com/MICA-MNI/z-brains/stargazers
     :alt: GitHub stars

-`z-brains` identifies patient-specific signal alterations in brain morphology and microstructure, using features with previously demonstrated potential for localization and lateralization of epileptogenic lesions.
+`zbrains` identifies patient-specific signal alterations in brain morphology and microstructure, using features with previously demonstrated potential for localization and lateralization of epileptogenic lesions.

 .. raw:: html